Stormjammers: The Extraordinary Story of Electronic Warfare Operations in the Gulf War

 Stanek's distinguished accomplishments during the Gulf War earned him nine medals, including our nation’s highest flying honor, the Distinguished Flying Cross.

-EC-130s have participated in every significant combat operation US forces have been involved in...
-The book quickly becomes hard to put down.
+Based on the author's daily dairy, Stormjammers: The Extraordinary Story of Electronic Warfare Operations in the Gulf War, published in 2006, allows the reader to experience the hours of boredom punctuated with moments of terror that are typical of combat flying.
+Although many of the stories are somewhat repetitive, this is what Compass Call life is like, and the book quickly becomes hard to put down.
 Even though the reader can anticipate what a mission will be like, the tedium gives over to an adrenalin rush of anticipation when things begin to happen.
-It is impossible not to share the relief and pride of the individual crew members...
+It is impossible not to share the relief and pride of the individual crew members when the attack missions they protect exit Iraq safely because the Iraqi air defense command and control nets were completely defeated by Compass Call's powerful, targeted jamming.

 - Author: Robert Stanek